bonfire-networks/bonfire-app/docs/DEPLOY.md

 - Postgres (or Postgis) version 12 or newer
 - [just](https://github.com/casey/just#packages)
 - Elixir version 1.15+ with OTP 25+.
-If your distribution only has an old version available, check [Elixir's install page](https://elixir-lang.org/install.html) or use a tool like [rtx](https://github.com/jdxcode/rtx) (run `rtx install` in this directory).
+If your distribution only has an old version available, check [Elixir's install page](https://elixir-lang.org/install.html) or use a tool like [mise](https://github.com/jdx/mise) (run `mise install` in this directory) or asdf.

 #### C-1.
 Building the release